-New York City is a major destination in large part because of its iconic sites; The Statue of Liberty, Times Square, Broadway, The Empire State Building and many more.
+Unique New York City activities you just can’t do anywhere else abound in this great metropolis.
+New York City is a major destination in large part because of its unique, iconic sites; The Statue of Liberty, Times Square, Broadway, The Empire State Building and many more.
 These are the sites most visitors are familiar with.
 But there are other sites and activities that may not be as well known but are no less spectacular, poignant or just plain fun.
-From secret gardens to renovated speakeasies to the ultimate street fair, check out some favorite New York City activities here…direct from the travel blogging community.
+From secret gardens to renovated speakeasies to the ultimate street fair, check out some favorite unique New York City activities here…direct from the travel blogging community.

 VIEW MANHATTAN FROM THE SKY